videojs/video.js/docs/guides/plugins.md

 ### Key Differences from Basic Plugins

-Class-based plugins have two key differences from basic plugins that are important to understand before describing their advanced features.
+Advanced plugins have two key differences from basic plugins that are important to understand before describing their advanced features.

 #### The Value of `this`

 With basic plugins, the value of `this` in the plugin function will be the _player_.

-With class-based plugins, the value of `this` is the _instance of the plugin class_.
+With advanced plugins, the value of `this` is the _instance of the plugin class_.
 The player is passed to the plugin constructor as its first argument (and is automatically applied to the plugin instance as the `player` property) and any further arguments are passed after that.

 #### The Player Plugin Name Property

-Both basic plugins and class-based plugins are set up by calling a method on a player with a name matching the plugin (e.g., `player.examplePlugin()`).
+Both basic plugins and advanced plugins are set up by calling a method on a player with a name matching the plugin (e.g., `player.examplePlugin()`).

-However, with class-based plugins, this method acts like a factory function and it is _replaced_ for the current player by a new function which returns the plugin instance:
+However, with advanced plugins, this method acts like a factory function and it is _replaced_ for the current player by a new function which returns the plugin instance:

 ```js
 // `examplePlugin` has not been called, so it is a factory function.